Topology, criticality, and dynamically generated qubits in a stochastic measurement-only Kitaev model: Model

 \subsection{Measurement-only dynamics}

 We study the measurement-only dynamics~\cite{ippoliti_entanglement_2021} induced by random measurements of the check operators in $\mathcal{C}$, as discussed above.
 We focus on honeycomb lattices of $L\, \times \, L$ unit cells, each one comprising two qubits, giving $N = 2L^2$ physical qubits (Fig \ref{fig:layout}(a)).
-The system is initialized either in a product state $\ket{0}^{\otimes N}$, or in a fully-mixed state, in order to study entanglement phases and dynamical purification phases respectively.
+The system is initialized either in a product state $\ket{0}^{\otimes N}$ (that is, each spin $s_i$ is initialized in the $+1$ eigenstate of the local $S^i_z$ operator), or in a fully-mixed state, in order to study entanglement phases and dynamical purification phases respectively.

 At each time step, one of $\mathcal{C}_x$, $\mathcal{C}_y$, $\mathcal{C}_z$ is chosen with probability $p_x, p_y$ and $p_z$ respectively.
 Once a set $\alpha$ is chosen, a single check from $\mathcal{C}_\alpha$ is chosen uniformly at random.
 We define a unit of time to consist of $N$ measurements, such that each check is measured once on average per unit time.
 We evolve the initial state for an amount of time to be specified in each case, but always $\text{poly}(N)$.

 The parameter space of our measurement-only dynamics is defined by probabilities $p_x, p_y$ and $p_z$.
 In this parameter space, the pure-state dynamics realizes a rich phase diagram including a topological critical phase, topological area-law entangled phases, as well as area-law phases and critical points where the system reduces to decoupled one-dimensional wires; each of these can also be analyzed as a dynamical purification phase.
 In the next section we explore this phase diagram with a combination of analytical arguments based on the structure of checks, and of numerical simulations based on the stabilizer method.
 This is an efficient computational approach enabled by the fact that all the 2-qubit measurements involved in this circuit are Pauli strings; a brief review is provided in Appendix~\ref{app:stabilizer_codes}.